Brillat-Savarin cheese

 Brillat-Savarin (/fr/) is a soft-ripened triple cream cow's milk cheese with at least 72% fat in dry matter (roughly 40% overall).
 It has a natural, bloomy rind.
-It was created c.
-1890 as "Excelsior" or "Délice des gourmets" ("Gourmets' delight") by the Dubuc family, near Forges-les-Eaux in Seine-Maritime.
+It was created in 1890 as "Excelsior" or "Délice des gourmets" ("Gourmets' delight") by the Dubuc family, near Forges-les-Eaux in Seine-Maritime.
 Brillat-Savarin is produced all year round, mainly in Normandy, and also in Burgundy.

-Father and son cheesemakers Pierre and Henri Androuët renamed it in the 1930s, as an homage to the 18th-century French gourmet and political figure Jean Anthelme Brillat-Savarin.
-It comes in 12–13 cm wheels approximately 4 cm thick, and is matured for one to two weeks in dry cellar.
+Father and son cheesemakers Pierre and Henri Androuët renamed it in the 1930s, as a homage to the 18th-century French gourmet and political figure Jean Anthelme Brillat-Savarin.
+It comes in 12–13 cm wheels approximately 4 cm thick, and is matured for one to two weeks in a dry cellar.
 It is also available as a fresh cheese (non affiné) that resembles rich cream cheese.

 It is a triple cream soft-ripened cheese that is luscious, creamy and faintly sour.